Twilight (1998 film): Reception

-The film received mixed reviews from critics, as it holds a 61% rating on Rotten Tomatoes based on 59 reviews.
-The consensus states: "It suffers from a frustratingly deliberate pace, but with nuanced performances from Paul Newman, Gene Hackman, Susan Sarandon and Reese Witherspoon to fall back on, Twilight can't help but be compelling".
+The film holds a 61% "Fresh" rating on review aggregator Rotten Tomatoes, based on 62 reviews with an average rating of 6.1/10.
+The consensus states: "It suffers from a frustratingly deliberate pace, but with nuanced performances from Paul Newman, Gene Hackman, Susan Sarandon, and Reese Witherspoon to fall back on, Twilight can't help but be compelling."
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.